scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added a Revert File command.

 -   16 Dec 2000
-    -   FontForge will now read in a TrueType font
+    -   websharpstudios will now read in a TrueType font
         -   (it doesn't read hints from the font)
         -   (it doesn't read bitmaps from the font)

 -   14 Dec 2000
-    -   Got FontForge to build on a netbsd alpha box
+    -   Got websharpstudios to build on a netbsd alpha box
     -   Added Auto Width & Auto Kern commands
     -   If you do a translation which is of the entire outline character and is only in the x-direction, then all the character's hints